 (Picture: From a Center for International Security Studies crisis simulation.
-During five one-hour rounds, attendees from the U.S. Naval Academy, U.S. Military Academy (West Point) and the Woodrow Wilson School for Public and International Affairs practiced formulating strategy.)
+During five one-hour rounds, attendees from the U.S. Naval Academy, U.S. Military Academy (West Point) and the Princeton School of Public and International Affairs practiced formulating strategy.)

 As preceptor* at Princeton University, I have taught the following courses:

 - POL/WWS – International Relations (Head Preceptor), Spring 2018, with Professor Andrew Moravcsik.

 The introductory course to International Relations, held jointly by the Department of Politics and the Princeton School of Public and International Affairs.
 Topics include: Theoretical paradigms of IR, the international politics of trade, liberalization and embedded liberalism, war, terrorism, and the future of international relations.

 - Quantitative Analysis IV – Bayesian Machine Learning (PhD level), Spring 2017, with Professor Marc Ratkovic.